OpenTermsArchive/engine/README.md

       "publish": "Boolean.
 Set to true to push changes to the origin of the cloned repository at the end of every run.
 Recommended for production only.", "snapshotIdentiferTemplate": "Text.
 Template used to explicit where to find the referenced snapshot id.
 Must contain a %SNAPSHOT_ID that will be replaced by the snapshot ID.
 Only useful for versions", "author": {
-        "name": "Name to which changes in tracked documents will be credited", "email": "Email to which changes in tracked documents will be credited" }
+        "name": "Name to which changes in tracked terms will be credited", "email": "Email to which changes in tracked terms will be credited" }
     }
   }